mendix/CommunityCommons/README.md

 *YearsBetween* - Calculates the number of years between two dates.

+*MonthsBetween* - Calculates the number of months between two dates.

 *GetIntFromDateTime* - Extracts a part of a date (year, month or day) to an integer (new in 2.2).

 ### Files